Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 London, British Museum.
 Credits: Barbara McManus, 2001.

-depicting the emperor seated on a curule chair on a dais receiving a symbolic child from a citizen
+depicting the emperor seated on a curule chair on a dais receiving a a child hostage from a barbarian chieftain.

 Rome, Palazzo Massimo alle Terme (National Museums).
 Credits: Barbara McManus, 2007